TobiasKb96/Wer_Wolf/client/README.md

 1. The system won‘t require the user to create an account or log in.
 2. The system won’t save Sessions in case of a critical system error

+### Folder Structure
+- **client/**: Contains the React frontend application.
+- **server/**: Contains the Node.js backend server.
+- **package.json**: Lists project dependencies and scripts.

+### Scripts
+Run the following scripts in either `client` or `server` folders:

+- `npm run dev`: Start the application in development mode.
+- `npm run build`: Build the application for production (frontend only).

+### Troubleshooting
+If you encounter issues:
+- Ensure all dependencies are installed with `npm install`.
+- Check if the required ports (5000 for the server, 3000 for the client) are available.
+- Review the console output for error messages.

+---

+## Contributions
+Contributions are welcome!
+Feel free to submit a pull request or open an issue on the repository.